sophiagavrila/credit-microservices/phase2/README.md

 ## How do Containers Differ from Virtual Machines?
 - Containers don't need a Guest OS

+- Containers are light weight, easy to maintain, and easy to start/stop.

-- Containers have their own "isolated environments" which means they don't affect eachother.
+- Containers still have their own "isolated environments" which means they don't affect eachother, **similar to virtual machines**.
   - For example, `loans` service could run on Java 8, `cards` service could run on Java 11, and `accounts` could be coded in Python

-- Containers are light weight, easy to maintain, and easy to start/stop.

 <br>